BelT26/1001-Souks/README.md

 ## **Credits**
 The logo and text for the site were provided by Jo Jarvis

-Photographs were taken by Jo Jarvis apart from the following images on the location pages, which were sourced on Unsplash:
+Photographs were taken by Jo Jarvis apart from the category picture on the ceramics page and the following images on the location pages.
+These were were sourced on Unsplash:

 Marrakech
 Fez